google/WebFundamentals/src/content/en/updates/2019/02/intersectionobserver-v2.md

 some corner cases where the API falls short.
 Let's have a closer look!
-The Intersection Observer&nbsp;v1 API can perfectly tell you when an element is scrolled into the window's viewport, but it *doesn't* tell you whether the element is covered by any other page content (that is, when the element is "occluded") or whether the element's visual display has been modified by visual effects like `transform`, `opacity`, `filter`, etc., which *effectively* can make it invisible.
+The Intersection Observer&nbsp;v1 API can perfectly tell you when an element is scrolled into the window's viewport, but it *doesn't* tell you whether the element is covered by any other page content (that is, when the element is occluded) or whether the element's visual display has been modified by visual effects like `transform`, `opacity`, `filter`, etc., which *effectively* can make it invisible.